Bibelo/JWInflator/README.md

 Usage: ./jwlibrary_zip <JW folder>
 ```

+- JW folder:
-JW folder: WITHOUT the .jwlibrary extension, folder created by jwlibrary_deflate, bears the name of the JW backup file without the .jwlibrary extension,                contains the .jwlibrary file, the manifest.json and the userData.db
+  - WITHOUT the .jwlibrary extension, folder created by jwlibrary_unzip, bears the name of the JW backup file without the .jwlibrary extension,                contains the .jwlibrary file, the manifest.json and the userData.db

 Will simply update the existing .jwlibrary file with the modified userData.db and the manifest.json.
 Will remove these last two files so make a backup if needed.